 Challenge #10: No controlled access or audit history

 What was initially a simple on/off switch has grown into a significant application.
 This can become a burden on the organization’s internal resources, which now has to monitor and maintain the app over time.
 For organizations to manage the feature flagging solution, there should be change and access control so dev teams don’t have to worry about someone making a change they shouldn’t.
 You’ll also need audit logging and SAML sign-on.

 Exit, stage left!
 Enter Split

 Split provides a sophisticated feature flagging system, with a robust architecture and rich feature set that empowers engineers and product managers to release faster at lower risk.
 Best of all Split is available now and is in use at companies from a range of industries including healthcare, financial services, retail, travel, and many more.

-Want to share these insights with your colleagues or management?
+Want to share these insights about feature flags with your colleagues or management?
 Forward the blog or download the PDF eGuide today.